Sarah Jo Pender: Circumstances

-Jailbreak
+Prison escape

 Pender reportedly planned her escape with a cell phone provided to her by prison guard Spitler.
 Pender and Spitler had agreed that he would be paid $15,000 to help her escape.
 On August 4, 2008, Pender went to the facility's gymnasium, where she changed clothes, hiding her prison uniform above the ceiling tiles, and putting on civilian clothes Spitler had given to her.
 She then walked toward the fueling area where they had agreed to meet.
 Spitler told her to get in the van and hide under the seat.
 He then drove to the prison's gate where he knew from experience that the guard would not search his vehicle.
-Spitler dropped off Pender at one of the facility's parking lots, where Jamie Long picked her up, gave her $140 and drove her to Indianapolis.
+Spitler dropped off Pender at one of the facility's parking lots, where Long picked her up, gave her $140 and drove her to Indianapolis.
 An inmate count revealed that Pender was missing, and the prison was immediately put on maximum security lock down.

 After viewing video surveillance tapes and consulting the guard shack log, investigators identified Spitler as Pender's accomplice.
 He was arrested on August 5, 2008, and charged with assisting a criminal, official misconduct, sexual misconduct, and trafficking with an inmate.
 In February 2009, he was sentenced to eight years in prison.
-Jamie Long was arrested on August 7, 2008, after Spitler told investigators that she was the person who had picked up Pender.
+Long was arrested on August 7, 2008, after Spitler told investigators that she was the person who had picked up Pender.
 She was charged with aiding an escape, a class C felony, and sentenced to seven years in prison.

 In September 2008, TV show America's Most Wanted ran a feature on Pender.
 In October 2008, Pender was added to the U.S. Marshals 15 most wanted fugitives list.
 She was the only woman on the list at the time.

 In the meantime, Pender had settled in a North Side Chicago neighborhood where she went under the name Ashley Thompson.
 She found a job as an estimator for a contractor.

 On December 22, 2008, two hours after a rerun of the America's Most Wanted episode, her neighbor identified her and called the Chicago police, who arrested her at her apartment.
-Although she denied being Sarah Pender, she did not resist arrest.
+She denied being Sarah Pender.

-Pender was held in solitary confinement at the Indiana Women's Prison in Indianapolis from December 2008 to January 30, 2014, for a total of 1,870 days (slightly over five years).
+Pender was held in solitary confinement at the Indiana Women's Prison in Indianapolis from December 2008 to January 30, 2014, for a total of 1,870 days.
 She will be eligible for parole on April 4, 2054, at age 75.
 On January 25, 2018, Pender was transferred back to Rockville Correctional Facility.